1. How many application phases are there per year?

 The selection test will assess the understanding and application of mathematics and science that have been taught in schools.
 There will also be general knowledge questions to assess how widely read students are in the fields of mathematics and the sciences.

 For Year 1 admission, the Selection Test will be held at different test centers.
-Applicants will be given the option to choose the test center during registration (after payment is made).
+Applicants will be randomly assigned a test center.
 For Year 3 admission, the Selection Test will be held at NUS High School of Mathematics and Science.

 7. What model of calculator is allowed in the Year 3 Selection Test?